UCI-GDIM32-W25/in-class-activities-MikeL190/README.md

 [Proof of Commit](https://github.com/rsun050/handy-dandy/commit/48f715024277258b497c09e2171b7c30572f93dd#diff-6670798b3475c75727f4ed4416d2902a259ee8d6e5f369fb93b1346d6e43c752)
 <br>
 I made a template for how the environment will look but it's still a work in progress.
 I made placeholder objects for all the main assets in our game.
 These include our huge apple tree, ground, cave, lake, basic trees, fences, and village homes.

+## W8

+### Activity 1
+You can use Post-Processing Effects to enhance the visuals of your game.
+You can do Bloom effects or some "drunk" effect when the player had too much too drink or if the player got stunned.
+However, it can lead to performance issues if you put too many post-processing effects in your game.

+### Activity 2
+Attendance: Michael Lopez, Ruth Sun, Armando Topete

+### Activity 3